mbrucki/measurelake/README.md

 ---

 **Important**: This service is designed to ensure compliance with privacy regulations while maintaining analytics functionality.
 Always ensure your data collection practices comply with applicable privacy laws.

+____
+You may not sell or provide to third-parties for a fee any version of the software.